 Jean-Marc Rocher <firstname.lastname@example.org>

-The camera's shadow can be seen on Natsuo when he runs out of the hotel room.
+When Natsuo runs out of the hotel room, the camera's shadow falls on him.
 See more »

 [Costas and Natsuo have broken into a suspect's house and set off the burglar alarm]

 Isn't someone going to hear that and call the police?

 Detective Tony Costas:

 No, you see in this neighborhood they don't call the police, they just yell "Turn that shit off".

 This movie will go down down in history as one of the greats, right along side of Citizen Kane, Casablanca, and On The Waterfront.
 Someone please convince Leno to do a sequel!
 Leno and Morita are a comedy duo, the likes of which haven't been seen since Abbot and Costello.
 The evil that emanates from Chris Sarandon, Tom Noonan, and Randall "Tex" Cobb will give you the chills.
 Dingman's character as the buffoonish oaf hearkens back to the days of Shakespeare's comedies.
 And the climax.
 My goodness, the climax.
 I won't ruin it for you, but it makes the explosion of the Death Star pale in comparison.
 If you can track down this hard-to-find gem, do yourself and your family a favor and buy it immediately.
 I'm still holding out hope for a special edition DVD one of these days.